Jeff Taffe: Playing career

+The Florida Panthers traded Jeff Taffe to the Chicago Blackhawks for Marty Reasoner on July 22, 2010.
+Taffe was assigned to Chicago's AHL affiliate, the Rockford IceHogs shortly before the 2010–11 season began.
+His only game with the Blackhawks came on February 12, 2011, in a 3–2 SO loss to the Phoenix Coyotes playing on the fourth line with Viktor Stålberg and John Scott and going pointless as he was recalled to play in the game due to center Jake Dowell being a last minute scratch due to flu-like symptoms and center Ryan Johnson due to an injury suffered in the previous game the previous day in the Hawks 4–3 SO loss to the Dallas Stars.

 On July 3, 2011, Taffe signed a two-way contract with the Minnesota Wild.
 Taffe was familiarly assigned to the AHL, with affiliate the Houston Aeros.
-Through the duration of the 2011–12 season, Taffe was recalled by the Wild and appeared as a depth player in 5 games.
+Through the duration of the 2011–12 season, Taffe was recalled by the Wild and appeared as a depth player in five games.

-On July 2, 2012, Unable to earn a NHL contract due to the lockout, Taffe signed a one-year contract with the Hershey Bears of the AHL.
+On July 2, 2012, Unable to earn an NHL contract due to the lockout, Taffe signed a one-year contract with the Hershey Bears of the AHL.
 During the 2012–13 season, Taffe led the Bears in scoring with 71 points in 73 games, for second overall in the AHL.
 In the penultimate regular season game, Taffe recorded his league leading 53rd assist in a 4-2 defeat to the Binghamton Senators for his 500th AHL point, on April 20, 2013.
 He was selected to the AHL Second All-Star Team at years end.

 After 10 seasons of playing professionally in North America, Taffe signed his first contract abroad on a two-year deal with Swedish club Linköpings HC of the Swedish Hockey League on May 17, 2013.
 However just under two weeks later, citing personal reasons, Taffe was granted a release from his contract with Linköpings to remain in North America.
 With an amicable departure, Linköpings left the possibility open for a return at season's end.

 With an additional year spent with the Hershey Bears and unable to reach the playoffs in the 2013–14 season, Taffe agreed to return to Linköpings and embark on his European career, signing a one-year contract on July 22, 2014.
 In the 2014–15 season, Taffe lived up to expectations, quickly adapted to produce at an elite rate of 59 points in only 54 games.

 On April 7, 2015, Taffe left Sweden after the season to sign a lucrative one-year deal with Russian club, HC Neftekhimik Nizhnekamsk of the KHL.
 He returned for a second season in the KHL with HC Slovan Bratislava before continuing his journeyman career in signing a one-year contract with HC Ambrì-Piotta in the Swiss National League in August 2017.